Guidelines for prose (written content)

 The advice is intended to be helpful and should not be seen as a hurdle to contributions.
 If your contribution doesn’t subscribe to all the guidelines that’s perfectly OK - we can fix it up to be more compliant during future reviews.

-This document is a also work-in-progress, and not set-in-stone “rules”.
+This document is also a work-in-progress, and not set-in-stone “rules”.

-Markdown content
+Markdown flavor

 Our docs website is compiled by Hugo which interprets markdown based on the Commonmark standard.
 Therefore it’s best to avoid using features from any other flavors of markdown such as GFM, as they may not be rendered correctly or at all by Hugo.